 connected to microbursts.
 But the few curtains that were observed in the bounce loss

 cone and shown in Fig. 5 put the hypothesis into question.
-These curtains were observed near the sea level mirror altitude curve, thus they were not drifting and were precipitating for as long as 6 seconds, as shown in Fig. 5e.
+The observations of curtains in the bounce loss cone can perhaps provide clues to what the generation mechanism may be.
+These curtains were observed near the sea level mirror altitude curve.
+Thus they were not drifting and were precipitating for as long as 6 seconds, as shown in Fig. 5e.
 The curtain precipitation persisted for multiple bounce periods (≈ 1.5 seconds for 30 keV electrons in this region).
 This is a surprising result because there are relatively few mechanisms capable of persistently scattering electrons.
 This mechanism must be radially localized near the magnetic equator, on a scale of a few hundred kilometers.
-A candidate mechanism is a direct current eletric field that is parallel to the background magnetic field that lowers the electron mirror point to AC6 altitudes.
+A candidate mechanism is a direct current electric field that is parallel to the background magnetic field that lowers the electron mirror point to AC6 altitudes.

-To find the minimum potential we assume the electron is barely trapped and has a 100 kilometer conjugate mirror point altitude in the SAA, so initially the electron will mirror above AC6 in the bounce loss cone region.
+To find the minimum potential, we assume the electron is barely trapped and has a 100-kilometer conjugate mirror point altitude in the SAA, so initially, the electron will mirror above AC6 in the bounce loss cone region.
 To find the parallel potential, qΦ, we use the kinetic energy, W, of a 30 keV electron at its initial mirror point with a magnetic field strength of Bi.
-The kinetic energy at the initial mirror point can be written as Wi = µBi where µ is the first adiabatic invariant that is conserved during this acceleration.
-When a parallel potential acts onthe electron of charge q and does qΦ amount of work the electron will mirror closer to Earth’s surface and mirror at a field strength Bf where its final energy is Wf = µBf.
+The kinetic energy at the initial mirror point can be written as Wi = µBi, where µ is the first adiabatic invariant that is conserved during this acceleration.
+When a parallel potential acts on the electron of charge q and does qΦ amount of work, the electron will mirror closer to Earth’s surface and mirror at a field strength Bf where its final energy is Wf = µBf.
 Now we relate the initial and final kinetic energy of the electron,

 µBf = µBi + qΦ.
 (1)